tarek-ait/fireblog/note.md

     - the styoing is just a css which can be easily done (skipped that part)
     - we must notice that we are using the svgs as components using the vue-svg-loader on the package.json file }

+- working on the home page
+  - the blogpost component

+# day 2 ( the fire blog component )
+- starting in the day 3 where we will be creating the home page blog
+- so we will make the blog post component

+the node modules have all the code and handleing the server dependencies